NileshSaha/nodeJsProjectUsingMongoDb/README.md

 ##This is for learning purpose

-This is using mysql db.
+This is using mongo db.